scylladb/scylladb/docs/using-scylla/integrations/scylla-cdc-source-connector-quickstart.rst

    #.
 Name: the name of this configuration
    #.
 Key converter class, value converter class: converters that determine the format
       of produced messages.
 You can read more about them at `Kafka Connect Deep Dive – Converters and Serialization Explained <https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained/>`_
    #.
-Hosts: contact points of Scylla
+Hosts: contact points of ScyllaDB
    #.
-Namespace: a unique name that identifies the Scylla cluster and that is used as a prefix for all schemas, topics.
+Namespace: a unique name that identifies the ScyllaDB cluster and that is used as a prefix for all schemas, topics.
    #.
 Table names: the names of CDC-enabled tables you want to replicate

    For the quickstart example here are the values we will use:

    #.
 Name: ``QuickstartConnector``
    #.
 Key converter class, value converter class: ``org.apache.kafka.connect.json.JsonConverter``
    #.
-Hosts: ``172.17.0.2:9042`` (Scylla started in Docker)
+Hosts: ``172.17.0.2:9042`` (ScyllaDB started in Docker)
    #.
 Namespace: ``QuickstartConnectorNamespace``
    #.
 Table names: ``quickstart_keyspace.orders``